 Ballot correction mechanisms.
-One common issue with mail-in ballots is that if it is possible to correct mistakes, then a ballot intercepted en route (or within the household) could be modified.
-On the other hand, if the decisions made are non-modifiable (for example with unpeelable stickers), any mistake requires the voter to void their ballot, and obtain a new one, which complexifies the ballot distribution process and might prevent certain people from voting due to the added cost.
+Mail-in ballots present the difficulty of getting a replacement ballot if you spoil it.
+If it is possible to correct mistakes, then a marked ballot might be intercepted and modified.
+On the other hand, if the decisions made are non-modifiable (for example with unpeelable stickers), any mistake requires the voter to void their ballot, and obtain a new one, might prevent people from voting.

 One method is to provide the voter with multiple copies of the blank ballots while preventing them from voting twice.
 This can be done using tracking systems on the ballots, or a unique and identifiable return envelope, but could confuse voters.
 A second method is to make ballots initially modifiable, but to add a way to make the ballot non-modifiable once the voter is satisfied.
-For example, a fully transparent adhesive sheet could be pasted onto the ballot to prevent further modifications, as is sometimes done on cheques with sellotape.

-Finally, if stickers are used, a small number of duplicate stickers could be added in tandem with cover-up "undo" stickers that would void whatever sticker was underneath, allowing the voter to put a second sticker on that same race without it counting as an overvote.
+With the If the stickers above are used, a small number of duplicate stickers could be added in tandem with cover-up "undo" stickers that would void whatever sticker was underneath, allowing the voter to put a second sticker on that same race without it counting as an overvote.
 One approach to this, in the case of a ballot entirely printed on a sticker sheet, is to have a composite sticker that has a couple "undo" stickers within its perimeter; if one or more of these are used, the composite sticker will be missing those.
 The composite sticker is used to seal the ballot and reveal how many cover-up stickers were used before the ballot was sealed.
-This makes it clear that the voter put the undo stickers on while voting.
+This makes it clear that the voter put the undo stickers on while voting. a simple approach would includes pasting a transparent sheet onto the ballot to prevent further modifications, as is sometimes done on cheques with sellotape.